mx-madi/mx-madi.github.io/pages/about.md

 permalink: /about
 ---

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
-You can find everything you need to get started under documentation.
-For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).
+Madi is a teacher and an artist.
+The purpose of this website is to be an online portfolio for Madi's various endeavors and adventures.
+Feel free to click around starting at the home page.
+For further information or to discussion a collaboration, you can contact Madi from the Contact page.